 One potential disadvantage of the annual reset method is that it may limit the growth potential of the annuity account.
 Since gains are “locked in” each year, the account may not be able to participate in market gains in subsequent years fully.

 Another potential disadvantage of the annual reset method is that it may incur higher fees or surrender charges than other annuities.
 Therefore, retirees should carefully consider the fees associated with any annuity before making a purchase decision.

 A Flight Of Stairs

 A fixed index annuity owner earns interest based on the performance of an external index like the S&P 500.
-The way insurance companies determine how much interest an owner earns is through an annual reset.
+Insurance companies determine how much interest an owner earns through an annual reset.

 - “Annual” refers to the time between two contract anniversary dates.